You and your colleagues.

 You can find out how.

-Take a look at my post “External Hard Drive For Mac and PC with Data Interchangeable” by clicking on the link.
+Take a look at my post on formatting here by clicking on the link.

 And follow the short steps to creating a Mac OS Extended (Journaled) file system.
 It’s as easy as pie and when you’re done, head back here.